lojzimjm/dissertation/README.md

 * Run ```conda list``` to check that conda is working

 ### Creating a Conda Env for Python
-We will now create a conda environment for running any Python notebooks (R notebooks should be run in a separate conda environment because conda and R do not play as nicely together as Python and conda, see below for instructions)
+We will now create a conda environment for running any Python notebooks (R notebooks should be run in a separate conda environment because conda and R do not play as nicely together as Python and conda; see below for instructions)

 Run the following command to create a conda env with Python version 3.8.12
 * ```conda create -n thesis_env python=3.8.12 ipython notebook```